 In addition, do not let the social stigma of mental health problems stand in the way of you enjoying motherhood.
 Postpartum disorders do not mean you are failing as a mother.
 On the contrary, seeking treatment speaks volumes about your innate desire to love and care for your child.

 If a postpartum disorder has cornered you into a miserable and isolated place where you cannot derive joy from being with your baby, then reach out for help.
 Contact a professional for an assessment.
 Suffering postpartum disorder symptoms in silence is completely unnecessary when effective treatments remain readily available.

-Rebecca Loucks MSW, RSW is a Registered Social Worker and co-owner at Beaches Therapy Group serving clients for over 10 years.
 We specialize in psychotherapy treatments for women experiencing postpartum disorder symptoms.
 Contact us for a free initial assessment to determine how we can help.
 Let’s discuss how our therapy sessions are a worthwhile investment towards happy and healthy relationships.